Protect the Player. Protect the Sport

 The impact of concussion is not just felt by professional boxers, footballers, rugby players, cricketers, jockeys, cyclists and anyone in contact or impact risk sports, but by everyday club players who start before six and play beyond sixty – that regular seemingly innocuous repetitive small knock is a cumulative blow to them all.

 However, we are not just stating a problem and creating awareness, we are solving the problem for players at all levels who are at risk of concussion and its impacts.
 We don’t want to change our games, we want to protect them and make them more enjoyable.

 We are deeply sympathetic to former players suffering and seeking redress.
 However, the danger of litigation is that it will stop people playing, deter families from encouraging their children and loved ones to play, and diminish the sports we love.

 We can solve this problem through action and awareness.
-We need to innovate through science and technology to save our sports and sportspeople.
+We need to innovate through science, technology and medicine to save our sports and sportspeople.

-We are academics, scientists, players and ex players, families, supporters and friends who want to improve outcomes for all players for the love of the game.
+We are academics, scientists, players, medics, entrepreneurs and ex players, families, supporters and friends who want to improve outcomes for all players for the love of the game.